fetchai/agents-aea/docs/quickstart.md

 ## Setup Open-AEA Author

-To configure the aea with an author.
+To configure the AEA with an author.

 ``` bash
 aea init --remote